 A tree stretches its branches toward the sky like a child reaching for her mother, crying to be held.
-Meanwhile, a bird flaps her wings, flying above the leaves rolling across the lawn.
-They’re pushed by a zephyr stalking the yard for hungry breaths, like those of the bird, who darted toward the window like a mother to her child only to find out she was answering the whimper of a hard reflection.
-The scene would be tragic if the gentle breeze didn’t pounce on her last gasp, then roll the bird like the leaves, urging her to fly again.
+Flying away from the weeping willow, a bird zips above leaves rolling across the lawn.
+They’re pushed by a zephyr stalking the yard for hungry breaths like those of the bird, who darted toward a window like a mother to her child only to answer the whimper of a hard reflection.
+The scene would be tragic if the gentle breeze didn’t pounce on the bird’s last gasp and roll her like the leaves, urging her to fly again.

-My inspiration for this 100-word piece of flash fiction:
+My inspiration for this piece of flash fiction:

 At different times, a bird has flown into my picture window.
-I used to look down, onto the driveway, after I heard the bang.
-That way I could see if the bird flew away or not.
+I used to look down at the driveway after hearing the bang, to see if the bird flew away or not.
 Some did.
 Other times, I couldn’t find the bird, so I assumed it had flown away.
-And, sadly, there were times a bird didn’t make it.
+Sadly, there were times a bird didn’t make it.
 Usually, it would leave an oil splat and a feather or two on the window, evidence of its crash.

 P.S.
 I try to make a habit out of drawing the shade halfway down so the birds get the hint that they’re seeing a “hard reflection.”
 But alas, I’m human.
 At times I forget to pull it down after my husband lifts it up.
 In his defense, the window offers us a beautiful view.

 Update: I put decals on the picture window, which have significantly cut down the incidence of bird crashes.
 Once, a sparrow perched on the wrought-iron rail before the window.
 The smart little creature studied the window as if debating whether it was something worth flying into.
 Fortunately, it made the right choice:)